 Several studies have arrived at the conclusion that the brain retains more information with the help of visual aids.
-In other words, images are directly processed by our long-term memory which helps us store information for longer periods of time.
+In other words, images are directly processed by our long-term memory, which helps us store information for longer periods of time.

-Visual learning does use a different part of the brain and visual cues are processed by the part of the brain known as the occipital lobe.
+Visual learning does use a different part of the brain, and visual cues are processed by the part of the brain known as the occipital lobe.

 By engaging more parts of the brain during learning, you’re able to have a fuller understanding of concepts and facilitate better interaction with your immediate environment.

-Here’re 4 ways to use visual learning to boost your career or business:
+Here are 4 ways to use visual learning to boost your career or business:

 We live in an age where computers have taken over virtually every aspect of productivity and most human functions.
-But written lists are making a comeback, and with an endless number of important tasks to complete, having a to-do list of tasks in order of importance can improve your productivity.
+However, written lists are making a comeback, and with an endless number of important tasks to complete, having a to-do list of tasks in order of importance can improve your productivity.

-While coming up with a list is initially challenging, adding colors and shapes to written lists that you personally write and manage gives you an extra layer of assurance and boosts aids recall so that you actually get stuff done.
+While coming up with a list is initially challenging, adding colors and shapes to written lists that you personally write and manage gives you an extra layer of assurance and aids recall so that you actually get stuff done.

 I have tried this technique in my work as a registered nurse and discovered that adding shapes and colors to to-do lists helps me delegate tasks, recognize where more work is needed, and makes it easy to cross off completed tasks at the end of the day.

 2. Add Graphs, Charts, and Symbols to Reports